UPDATED OCTOBER 2025

 50-years old | Reno, Nevadaicon

-Kevin Latz, 50-years old, was discovered dead at a home on the 17300 block of Bear Lake Drive after being attacked by a male pit bull, according to the Washoe County Sheriff's Office report.
-The victim was with a man who resided at the home who had invited him over to barbecue.
-While the man was in the backyard lighting the grill, Kevin stepped onto the back porch.
-The dog, also on the back porch, immediately attacked, according to the report.
+Kevin Latz, 50-years old, was killed by a neighbor's pit bull.
+Deputies were called around 5:12 pm to the 17300 block of Bear Lake Drive about a "dog bite."
+Upon arrival, deputies found Latz dead after being mauled by a pit bull, according to the Washoe County Sheriff's Office report.
+Latz, who lived up the street, was invited over to barbecue by a man who lives at the home.
+When Latz went out on the back porch to light the grill, he encountered the pit bull, "Apollo."
+The dog immediately attacked him, states the report.
 Latz retreated into the laundry room, where the dog continued biting him up and down his legs until he dropped to the ground.
-The dog then bit into his neck.
-Kevin Latz died "due to asphyxia due to compression of the larynx and trachea by a canine with other significant conditions: multiple blunt force injuries inflicted by the canine," states the report.
-The manner of death was determined accidental. [source citations]
+The dog then started biting his chest and armpit area and next his throat, states the report.
+A witness said the dog was "chewing him up" and estimated the attack lasted 30-45 minutes.
+According to the autopsy report, Latz died "due to asphyxia due to compression of the larynx and trachea by a canine with other significant conditions: multiple blunt force injuries inflicted by the canine."
+The manner of death was accidental. [source citations]

 Date of death: June 27, 2012 Chained: No